SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Fine-tuning LLMs

 \section{Fine-tuning LLMs}

-For fine-tuning results, we tune three hyperparmaters of \splora, i.e., sparsity level $\delta$, balancing parameter $\alpha$ and stepsize $\eta$.
+In addition to pretraining, the sparse plus low-rank factor may also be used for fine-tuning LLMs as: $W = W_0 + BA + S$, where $W_0$ is a given pretrained model weight, $B$ and $A$ are low-rank factors, and $S$ is the sparse factor.
+As in Section~\ref{sec:proposed_modeling}, we learn the fine-tuned weights $B, A,$ and $S$ and term this as {\splora}-FT.
+The fine-tuning experiments are conducted for RoBERTa base model (with 125M parameters) on GLUE benchmarks.
+We use $r = 8$ for all methods and tune the hyperparameters of {\splora}-FT as follows.
+We tune three hyperparmaters of \splora, i.e., sparsity level $\delta$, balancing parameter $\alpha$ and stepsize $\eta$.
 Specifically, we tune $\delta$ in the range of $[0.005, 0.001]$ and $\alpha$ in $[32, 64, 128]$, $\eta$ in [1e-5, 2e-5, 3e-5, 4e-5, 5e-5].
 The tuned hyperparameters are in Table \ref{tab:hyperparameters}.

+The results on benchmark datasets are shown in Table \ref{table:fine_tune}.
+We observe that {\splora}-FT performs competitively as the baselines.
+While there is no specific memory advantage of {\splora}-FT when a general full-rank $W_0$ is given, memory reductions can be obtained when $W_0$ is learned via {\splora}.